Yana Morderger

 Yana Morderger (born 7 March 1997) is a German tennis player.

 Morderger has a career-high singles ranking of world No. 386, achieved on 20 September 2021, and a highest WTA doubles ranking of 235, reached on 10 February 2020.
-She has won one singles title and ten doubles titles on the ITF Circuit.
+She has won one singles title and thirteen doubles titles on the ITF Circuit.

-Morderger made her WTA Tour main-draw debut at the 2020 Prague Open, partnering with her twin sister Tayisiya in the doubles event, falling to Lucie Hradecká and Kristýna Plíšková in the first round.
+She made her WTA Tour main-draw debut at the 2020 Prague Open, partnering with her twin sister Tayisiya in the doubles event, falling to Lucie Hradecká and Kristýna Plíšková in the first round.

+Morderger's first WTA Tour main-draw match in singles was at the 2022 Internationaux de Strasbourg, where she advanced as a lucky loser.
+Ranked at world No. 379, she lost to Viktorija Golubic in the first round.

+Personal life

+Her twin sister, Tayisiya Morderger, is also a tennis player.